Aditya08pandey/AI-transcriber/README.md

 ### Common Issues

 **"OpenAI API key not found"**
-- Check that your `.env.local` file exists in the project root
+- Check that your `.env` file exists in the project root
 - Verify the API key starts with `sk-`
 - Restart your development server after adding the key